quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part10_The_Encoder.md

 z = Sampling()([z_mean, z_log_var])
 ```

 This code snippet defines the convolutional layers to reduce the spatial dimensions and extract features from input images.
-It then maps these features to a latent space with mean \( \mu \) and variance \( \sigma^2 \), which are used by the `Sampling` layer to generate samples.
+It then maps these features to a latent space with mean $\mu $ and variance$\sigma^2$, which are used by the `Sampling` layer to generate samples.

 x??